A LIFETIME OF FUN WITH ALCOHOL ABUSE

 Later, raising our kids in East Sacramento, I moved through an upscale catholic school culture dominated by the brown liquor, all the time the grade of bourbon and rye getting a bit more refined and expensive: Blanton's, Woodford, Four Roses single barrel, Weller, Henry McKenna, Basil Hayden, Buffalo Trace, among many others.
 And of course, above them all, the unattainable cult distillate, Pappy Van Winkle.
 This is a bottle I have long aspired to, but I realize I am clearly not worthy of it.
 A group of us dads would drink bourbon at the neighborhood tennis club between sets, and during sets, flaunting our fun, unorthodox approach in front of the club’s more serious members.
 There was a keg one time at a back-to-school night at Sacred Heart.
 The key takeaway here is that no religious group drinks as heavily as the Catholics...and I mean that in the best possible sense!

-In East Sac there are a few drinking buddies that I’ve spent many a night with.
+In East Sac there are a few drinking buddies that I’ve spent many a night with--cheerful, cocktail-loving inebriates, if you will.
 The first is a guy named Chet, but affectionately known by his nom de guerre, Colonel C. Griffin Davis.
 The Colonel hails from Gainesville, Florida and wears his southern pride on his sleeve.
 He has an outsized, free associative party mode that at times seems to slip in and out of a latter day Foghorn Leghorn persona.
 Plus, Chet has the singular ability to break dance and perform Rapper’s Delight by Grandmaster Flash, to great comic effect.
 The Colonel is one of these rare specimens who can drink and smoke cigarettes all night, and then wake up and run a marathon without much care.
 He lives in a big old historic house.
 Many an evening we have sat out on his Antebellum style front porch with our buddy Godby, drinking tall juleps, sazeracs, whisky sours.
 All's right with the world when you’re out on the porch with the Colonel watching life go by.

 There is Stan Spencer, a keg guru well versed in all manner of jockey box, tap and refrigeration technology.
 Stanley and I go way back, since our wives are high school friends.
 He and I used to have a semi-regular “Bourbon and Power Tools Night” where we’d hole up out in the garage and build shelves and other furnishings, employing a crude circular saw seat-of-the-pants method...aided by lots of brown on ice.
 Measure twice, cut once!
 Somehow, there are no missing digits or limbs.